Migration Agent is not starting or registering on a device

 Navigate to the PSP server from the browser on your device ensure you're able to reach the site and there are no certificate problems with the website.
 You will need to be able to access to access the PowerSyncPro server throughout the migration of the workstation, so ensure you are able to do this even during device state changes, where an interim state might be WORKGROUP joined.

-UTC Time or local time.
+UTC Time or local time of batch.

 Verify the time on the appropriate batch is correct for the device time.